Onit Documentation

 Let's Get Started!

-During this tutorial, we’ll create a handful of different elements for our app, including Roles, Phases, a Condition, an Action, and a Business Rule.
-If this is the first time that you’ve built something like this in Onit, it might be a little difficult to understand how all of the different pieces of this puzzle fit together.
+During this tutorial, we’ll create a handful of elements for our app, including Roles, Phases, a Condition, an Action, and a Business Rule.
+If this is the first time you’ve built something like this in Onit, it might be a little difficult to understand how all of the different pieces of this puzzle fit together.
 Before we start setting things up, here's a quick chronological breakdown of how our app will work once everything is wired up:

 3. If the Add Participant Action is triggered, it will activate a Financial Approver Role within the Finance Review Phase.
 The Financial Approver can review and approve or reject the transaction and the transaction will proceed accordingly.